emaste/freebsd-quarterly/2019q3/fuse.md

 implement a file system.
 It is widely used to support out-of-tree file systems like NTFS, as well as for exotic pseudo file systems like sshfs.
 FreeBSD's fuse driver was added as a GSoC project in 2012.
 Since that time, it has been largely neglected.
-The FUSE software is [buggy](https://bugs.freebsd.org/bugzilla/buglist.cgi?bug_status=__open__&known_name=fusefs&list_id=289348&query_based_on=fusefs&query_format=advanced&short_desc=%5Bfusefs%5D%20sysutils%2Ffusefs-&short_desc_type=anywordssubstr) and out-of-date.
-Our implementation is about 11 years behind.
+The FUSE software was XXX check this link [buggy](https://bugs.freebsd.org/bugzilla/buglist.cgi?bug_status=__open__&known_name=fusefs&list_id=289348&query_based_on=fusefs&query_format=advanced&short_desc=%5Bfusefs%5D%20sysutils%2Ffusefs-&short_desc_type=anywordssubstr) and out-of-date.
+Our implementation was about 11 years behind.

 I completed this work during Q3.
 I fixed a few newly-introduced bugs, fixed a long-standing sendfile bug that affects FUSE